Corionis/ELS/artifacts/document/developer.md

 For IntelliJ users several run/debug configurations have been added that match the scripts in the mock/scripts/linux/ directory organized in the same way and use the same mock/ data.

+### Jump Start / Demo

+To run the ELS Navigator GUI with the built-in test environment, assuming deploy/ELS.jar exists:

+ 1. Goto mock/scripts/<your O/S, linux/mac or windows>/
+ 2. Run reset.bat or reset.sh  that creates a mock/test environment
+ 3. Run 80-10-Navigator-local.bat or 80-10-Navigator-local.sh